AI Search

 How questions are generated

-When you enter your URL and location, NarraLoom scrapes your website to understand your business identity — what you do, where you operate, what services or products you offer.
+When you submit your URL and location, NarraLoom scrapes your website to understand your business identity — what you do, where you operate, what services or products you offer.
 It also identifies linked external domains like review sites and directories.

-How we verify coverage
+How coverage is verified

 Generating questions is the easy part.
 Verifying who answers them is where the audit earns its credibility.
+The verification runs a 5-step pipeline.

 Step 1 — Related brand discovery.
 The system identifies domains related to your business beyond just your primary URL — subdomains, sister brands, and linked properties.
+This prevents double-counting when related brands answer questions your primary site doesn't.

 Step 2 — Primary search verification.
 For each question, the system searches to find which domains have published content that answers it.
-This includes your own domain and competitor domains.

 Step 3 — Competitor identification.
 For questions your site doesn't answer, the system identifies which competitors do — with the specific URL, a content snippet, and the competitor's domain name.

 Step 4 — AI verification.
 An AI model reviews the search results to determine whether each question is strongly answered, partially answered, or unanswered by your domain.
-This catches edge cases where keyword matching might give a false positive or negative.

 How the score works